-Kirsten said: “I founded this company to give people with pain, disability or fear easy access to simple and effective information, so helping people with back and neck pain caused by working from home and accelerating their recovery, is core to our mission.
+“I founded this company to give people with pain, disability or fear easy access to simple and effective information, so helping people with back and neck pain caused by working from home and accelerating their recovery, is core to our mission.
 Delivering healthcare using digital tools will help manage the risks associated with community transmission.
 There is no better time to use technology to care for people than now.
 Every person that receives an assessment with PhysioWizard is one less appointment in the NHS.
 This will help to manage people quickly and prevent a backlog from building up.”

 The importance of sound ergonomics around office desk seating arrangements have long been recognised as vital to ensuring that workers enjoy a safe and injury-free working environment.
 However, the sudden lockdown, with millions of workers sent home, has resulted in many totally unsuitable arrangements having been adopted.

 After many years of R&D and clinical validation trials, PhysioWizard is the only clinically validated self-assessment tool for muscle and joint problems that patients complete online.
 The platform is currently used in occupational health and is sold to healthcare providers who in turn, make the service available to the employees of companies, to help manage conditions and seek appropriate help.
 The assessment gives information on what to do next, whether that’s referral to healthcare professionals or services, or advice and exercises.

 Andrew Byers joined PhysioWizard as Chief Executive earlier this year.
 He and Kirsten work together closely.
 He said: